puppetlabs/cppbestpractices/01-Getting-Started.md

 - GCC 4.8.2 on all other platforms

 JetBrains provides an IDE, [CLion](https://www.jetbrains.com/clion/), that some of us find useful.
 For vim/emacs users, you may want to look at [ycmd](https://github.com/Valloric/ycmd) for C++ code completion based on Clang.
 On Mac, Xcode can also be used for building and debugging by preparing a project with `cmake -G Xcode …`.

+#### CMake Issues

+Some issues you might run into with CMake.

+##### Include file order

+If system include files are included before other dependencies - particularly Leatherman - you can end up using unexpected versions of libraries.
+For example, a version of `rapidjson` installed to `/usr/local` could be included before the version vendored in Leatherman, causing compilation errors.
+This can be fixed by using `-DCMAKE_INCLUDE_DIRECTORIES_BEFORE=ON` when running CMake.

 #### CLion Config